About contextual targeting

 By content keywords

-When your keyword (using the “Content” keyword setting) matches a web page’s concepts or its central theme, your ad is eligible to show on that web page (also known as an automatic placement).
-Whether your ad actually shows there is determined by a number of factors, including your language and location targeting.
+When your keyword (using the “Content” keyword setting) matches a web page’s concepts or its central theme, your ad is eligible to appear on that web page (also known as an automatic placement).
+Whether your ad actually appears there is determined by a number of factors, including your language and location targeting.

 Suppose that you've created an ad group to advertise your car dealership’s latest lineup and you've included keywords like fuel efficient cars and 2015 electric cars.
 We use contextual targeting to identify and place your ad on Display Network pages that match those keywords.